 The novel, Invisible Man, was written in 1947 by Ralph Ellison.
 It is a time in America when Jim Crow and segregation was alive and heavily enforced.
 Racism and discrimination was rapid and blatant in society.
 This is the setting of the book.
 “Ellison follows his black hero out of the South… with a direct consideration of the relationships of the civil war to all aspects of contemporary society, both North and South”, (Volger 67).
 The time in history represents the experiences of both the author and the main character.
 The book takes place throughout the 1920 and 30’s.
 The first chapters of the book I Am is in the South.
 He faces heavy oppression by White society.
 He attends an exclusive Black college.
 However the college is led and directed by Dr. Bledsoe who does not culturally empower the student body and Mr. Norton a White and wealthy board member.
 Later, the setting of the book shifts.
 In the North I Am lives in Harlem.
 Harlem is a New York burrow famous for Jazz and Black culture.
 In the city he comes in contact with an organization.
 All the while, he grows into his manhood that is expressed through pride and self-identity found in New York.
 “Harlem…drew much of its substance from the voices, idioms, folklore, traditions and political concerns of those whose racial and cultural origins I share” (Ellison xxi).
 Harlem is the setting of the book and also a point of transformation.
 He finds identity and self-discovery working with the Brotherhood, finding individuality and understanding.

 Invisible Man, IM, or ‘the narrator’ is the name given to the main character by many researchers and scholars, (Bourassa).
 Invisible Man is the title the narrator gives himself.
 He describes himself as a, “invisible man” in the first sentence of the book.
 Throughout the novel, he accounts his life experiences as proof of his invisibility.
-The narrator does not give his name a technique used by the author.
+The narrator does not give his name, a strategy of the author.
 By refusing to give the main character a name, Ellison is able to deny the identity of the invisible man.
 This forever shields the invisible man’s identity.
-It also gives another affect.
+It also provides another effect.
 The character is known and recognized by being invisible to the world due to his race.
 With no name, the reader must further recognize his invisibility through language.
 Scholars agree citing that, “in Invisible Man blindness and invisibility are often represented by metaphors and symbols”, (Lopez-Miralles 60).
 Traditionally, scholars and researchers refer to the main character as, Invisible Man.
 This is the main character’s self-identity and the title of the book.
 Doing this gives into the sentiments of character provided by Ellison.

 The most obvious motive in this novel is invisibility.
 Invisibility is observed in I Am’s lack of identity, hospitalization, and being ignored by the rest of society.
 He steals electricity and this is ignored.
 His feelings are ignored by the Brotherhood when he gave a speech and memorial to honor a murdered friend.
 However, other motifs can be seen in the novel.
-These include blindness and to be controlled by others.
+These include blindness and control.

 “Blindness constitutes a major motive in Invisible Man, both as a literal handicap and a figurative inability to see others”, (Elkins 73).
 Literal blindness is seen throughout the book.
 During the battle royal at the start of the novel, I Am and the other boys are blind folded during the fight.
 This way, the boys cannot see each other and the White audience who set up the fight and watching it for sport.
 However, blindness is also seen in the Brotherhood.
 Brother Jack is the leader of the Brotherhood.
 He only uses I Am to help the organization.
 When Brother Jack and I Am get into an argument about the Brotherhood and the Black community, Brother Jack’s eye falls out.
 The false eye is a literal example of blindness in the story.
 Jack is blind to I Am and he is blind to the needs of the Black people.
 Jack can only see through the eyes of the organization.
 Blindness is also figurative.
 In his first official speech with the Brotherhood, I Am discusses the figurative blindness of society.
 “They think we’re blind – uncommonly blind… they’ve dispossessed us each of one eye from the day we’re born.
 So now we can only see in straight white lines”, (Ellison 346).
 Blindness is used as an expression to describe those who are naive to themselves and society.
 I Am was blind to understand that he was just a tool used by the Brotherhood and the rest of the world.